-During the year, the Group Executive Committee comprised 9 (8) persons, in addition to the President.
+Apart from the President, during the year the Group Executive Committee comprised 8 (9) persons.
 The Group Executive Committee is presented on page 53.

 The minimum retirement age for other members of the Group Executive Committee stationed outside the US is 62.
 Pensions are based on contributions.
 These members of the Group Executive Committee are entitled to 12 months' notice in the event of dismissal by the Company.
-In addition, in such a situation severance compensation is payable equivalent to 6-12 months' salary.
+In addition, in such a situation severance compensation is payable equivalent to 6-12months' salary.
 Members of the Group Executive committee must give 6 months' notice of resignation, whereupon there is no entitlement to severance compensation.